European Doctors announce their opinion on novel tobacco and nicotine products

 The Standing Committee of European Doctors (CPME) has adopted a new policy on novel tobacco and nicotine products.

-European doctors are highly concerned about the health risks of these products, and therefore call on policy makers to recognise that they are harmful.
+European doctors are highly concerned about the health risks of these products, and therefore call on policy makers to recognise that they are harmful. maintained at a high level similar to that of conventional cigarettes.

 “Novel products contain tobacco and/or nicotine, and are therefore addictive and harmful to health.
 We don’t recommend them as a means for helping smokers quit’’, says Prof. Dr Frank Ulrich Montgomery, CPME President.